|

 Others may require self-reliance support while a number may be in need of resettlement in a third country because they can neither remain in Sudan nor repatriate.
 Most importantly, it will translate into reconfirmed refugee status for nearly 70,000 Eritrean who lost it following the application of the 2002-2004 Cessation Clause.

-The registration will also take into account the arrival of asylum seekers who totalled up 10,000 since the beginning of last year.
-Nearly 90 percent of them originating from Eritrea cited forced army enrolment as their main reason for flight.
+The registration will also take into account the arrival of asylum seekers who totaled up 10,000 since the beginning of last year.
+Nearly 90 percent of them originating from Eritrea cited forced army enrollment as their main reason for flight.
 Others are from Ethiopia and Somalia.
 The last general registration took place in 2001.

 After being in exile for four decades, Ethiopian and Eritrean refugees are among the most protracted refugee populations in the world.